 Keeping an eye on your occupancy rate is crucial for tracking the success of your business.
 Read on to learn how to calculate it correctly and what strategies you should adopt to boost your hotel's occupancy.

-The occupancy rate, or OCC, shows what percentage of your available rooms you’ve sold on a given date or over a specific period.
 It’s one of the main KPIs used by hotels to measure their performance.
-Usually, occupancy is reported together with other metrics such as average daily rate (ADR) and revenue per available room (RevPAR).
+Usually, occupancy is reported together with other metrics such as average daily rate (ADR) and revenue per available room (RevPAR)

-The basic formula to calculate hotel occupancy is the number of units sold / the total number of the rental units.
+The basic occupancy rate formula is the number of units sold / the total number of rental units.

 Note that your available rooms should include those that are temporarily out of service (e.g. for minor repairs).
 However, rooms which are out of order (not available for sale due to larger-scale construction) should not be counted as available rooms.